 ___ Total Score

 If you scored between 35 and 40, you probably have the type of organization where everyone wants to work.
-Your organization probably has very low turnover and high productivity.
+You probably experience very low turnover and high productivity.

 If you scored less than 25 you are probably experiencing high turnover and low productivity.
 What’s that costing?